oeaw-ministerratsprotokolle/mp-edition-data/README.md

 The edition is ongoing, an overview of what is already published is available at <https://mrp.oeaw.ac.at/pages/volumes.html>.

+This new release now includes the two recently published volumes

+- CMR II (ed. by Thomas Kletečka and Richard Lein)
+- CMR III/1 (ed. by Klaus Koch)

 #### File naming scheme

 ```